 About the British Esports Association

 We are not pushing esports as a rival to traditional sport, but as a credible activity in its own right which can have positive cognitive and other benefits when done in moderation.
 Esports promotes teamwork and communication, develops communities and provides jobs.

 Our three goals

 What does the association do?

-Right now (as of summer 2017) we are working on several things.
-We have just held a one-month kids esports club pilot scheme at Maida Vale Library, and will aim to help other schools and libraries hold their own regular clubs in the future.
+We are working on several things.
+Last year we held a one-month kids esports club pilot scheme at Maida Vale Library, and will aim to help other schools and libraries hold their own regular clubs in the future.
 The idea is to get more youngsters and parents and teachers aware of esports, and to help foster more esports talent from the UK in the future.

 We're also working on introducing a membership offering so people can join the association, plus we're exploring ways to better promote future British esports champions and highlight academic research in this field.